If you are the average Canadian, you lose 23% of your earned income to tax 1.

 Capital Gains Tax: Sale of Principal Residence

-Capital gains income made from the sale of your home (principal residence) is not taxed.
-This incentive works in favor of homeownership.
-Check out this post to learn more about the rent vs. buy decision.
+Capital gains income made from the sale of your home (principal residence) is not taxed in Canada.

 The Capital Gains Adjusted Cost Base (ACB)

 The ACB is the initial purchase price, plus costs to acquire the asset such as commissions, plus capital improvements.
-Costs associated with improving the asset, such as a home renovation, count towards the ACB.
+Therefore, costs associated with improving the asset, such as a home renovation, count towards the ACB.